errivi/SD_TASK1/readme.md

 ## Usage

-To run the architecture implemented you must follow the next steps:
+To run the implemented architecture, follow the steps for each middleware:

-    - XML-RPC:
+- **XML-RPC:**
-      1. By CLI execute Test.py with the number of nodes wanted.
+  1. Execute `Test.py` via CLI, specifying the desired number of nodes.

-    - Pyro:
+- **Pyro:**
-      1. By CLI execute Test.py with the number of nodes wanted.
+  1. Execute `Test.py` via CLI, specifying the desired number of nodes.

-    - Redis:
+- **Redis:**
-      1. Get the redis container on Docker and set up default port 6379 or custom (you must change it in code).
+  1. Start the Redis container in Docker and set the default port (6379) or a custom one (modify in the code).
-      2. By CLI execute Test.py with the number of nodes wanted.
+  2. Execute `Test.py` via CLI, specifying the desired number of nodes.

-    - RabbitMQ:
+- **RabbitMQ:**
-      1. Get the rabbitmq container on Docker and set up default port 6379 or custom (you must change it in code).
+  1. Start the RabbitMQ container in Docker and set the default port (6379) or a custom one (modify in the code).
-      2. By CLI execute Test.py with the number of nodes wanted.
+  2. Execute `Test.py` via CLI, specifying the desired number of nodes.

 ## Examples